 When the light is higher than adequate, there will be increased algae, which makes many hobbyists develop a problem for a couple of years.
 If you want something comfortably manageable, get low light-demanding plants and provide less light.

-Intense lighting can heat up the aquarium water, and you may feel the need for water to be a bit high since the water dries up.
+Intense lighting can heat the aquarium water, and you may feel the need for water to be a bit high since the water dries up.

 So, wisely assess your plant’s need and ensure just proper lighting.

 Types Of Light Available